- Where can I find information about graduate student policies and procedures?

 - What is a Form B/C?

 - A Form B/C is the graduate degree program.
 It must be filled out by the student and advisor.
 The advisor must approve of the courses listed on the degree program.
-If a student is pursuing a master's degree that is in the teacher education area, the Form B/C must be approved in the Office of Teacher Certification prior to being submitted to the Office of Graduate Studies and Research.
+If a student is pursuing a master's degree that is in the teacher education area, the Form B/C must be approved in the Office of Teacher Certification prior to being submitted to the Graduate School.

 - How do I get a Form B/C?